gpeterson78/beetroot/README.md

 Beets taste like sugary dirt but I love them.

 Like its namesake, **Beetroot** is unpolished, functional, healthy (educational), and grows from the fertile ground sown by all the amazing projects it’s built upon.
 It’s for people who like knowing where their data lives.
-Who prefer dirt under their nails to scripts they don’t understand.
-Who’d rather run one command than push five buttons.
+Who prefer dirt under their nails to binaries and hidden logs they don’t understand.
+Those who’d rather run one command than push five buttons but still know what's happening.

 Beetroot tastes like control.
 I love that too.